The North Yorkshire family produced several notable civil engineers.

 agreement does after all refer to a pre-existing plan” Records show that Robert received £21 for this work, and returned a few years later to carry out additional work.

 In 1774 Robert, together with his sons Robert(II) and John who were masons, and James who was a carpenter won a contract with the Bishop of Durham for the construction of the southern end of a new bridge over the river Tyne (to replace one washed away a few years earlier).
+The agreements are held by Durham University Library Special Collection as shown below.

 In 1779, work on the bridge was sufficiently advanced that James was able to become the temporary harbour engineer at Sunderland, until 1780.
 He produced a plan which was reviewed by John Smeaton (the “father of civil engineering” and builder of the Eddystone Lighthouse among many other illustrious projects) who recommended it with only minor amendments.
 Smeaton stayed with James in his home at Gateshead during the period of his review.